St. Louis Business Formation Lawyer

 Filing A Fictitious Name In Missouri

 A fictitious name filing allows you to operate your business in a name different from the incorporated name.
 For example, your company is officially Bob’s Store LLC with the Missouri secretary of state.
 If you prefer to use the name Bob’s Store (without the LLC) or Corner Drug Store, you may be able to do so with a fictitious name filing.
 This filing may seem simple and low risk, but it is just the opposite.
 A fictitious name filing is where we see people unnecessarily opening themselves up to personal liability.
 In answering a simple question as part of the fictitious registration regarding who owns the fictitious name, we often see that an owner of a company uses his or her personal name rather than the company name.
 For example, Bob Smith, the owner of Bob’s Store LLC, lists Bob Smith as the owner of Corner Drug Store rather than Bob’s Store LLC.
 This seemingly small detail means you are holding yourself out to the world as the personal owner of the fictitious name with no corporation protecting your personal liability.
-Our business law attorneys can ensure that your existing filings have been done properly or correct where you are exposed to personal liability.
+Our business law attorneys in St. Louis can ensure that your existing filings have been done properly or correct where you are exposed to personal liability.
 If you have any concerns, please contact us today.

 Before you can open a bank account in the company name or hire employees, you will need a federal employer identification number or FEIN.
 Our attorneys can assist in this process and keep you compliant with the IRS.